pythonhealthdatascience/stars-treat-simmer/README.md

 ## Citation

-If you use any of the material in this repo please cite the repository:
+Please cite our code if you use it:

 ```
 Monks, T., Harper, A., Heather, A., & Mustafee, N. (2024).
 Towards Sharing Tools, Artifacts, and Reproducible Simulation: a `simmer` model example (v0.2.0).
 Zenodo. https://doi.org/10.5281/zenodo.11222943